DryCreamer/MSAL-nodejs-https/README.md

 I have a short video copying and pasting these settings into the server.js file located here: https://youtu.be/US3JFu4jlCg

-In this file, the server.js file from the MSAL tutorial is modified to use an https object and alllow the user of an ssl cert with the 'web server'.
+In this file, the server.js file from the MSAL tutorial is modified to use an https object and alllow the use of an ssl cert with the 'web server'.

 This will remove the limitation of using 'localhost' in the Redirect URI.